microphone-stream/microphone-stream/README.md

  > to balance between latency and audio quality.

 * **objectMode**: if true, stream enters [objectMode] and emits AudioBuffers instead of Buffers.
 This has implications for `pipe()`'ing to other streams.

+* **context** is the AudioContext instance.
+If omitted, one will be created automatically.

 #### `.setStream(mediaStream)`